German Shepherd breed guide

 The German Shepherd is similar in silhouette to a wolf, with a muscular body and pointed, upright ears.
 They are handsome dogs with very thick coats and bushy tails.
 Their noses are generally black and their coats are typically tan and black, though white and “panda” varieties have been known but are extremely uncommon and are considered “faults” by kennel and show clubs.

 German Shepherds are very brave, alert and loyal.
 They are very obedient and keen to learn and please their owners.
-They are extremely intelligent and loving of their immediate “pack” which can make for a great family pet with the right training.
-German Shepherds do require a lot of socialising at a young age to condition them against being wary of other dogs and strange people as this can lead to aggression if they feel their family is threatened.
+They are extremely intelligent and loving of their immediate “pack” and can make for a great family pet with the right training.
+German Shepherds do require a lot of socialising at a young age to condition them against being wary of other dogs and strange people, as this can lead to aggression if they feel their family is threatened.
 They do best with firm authority and a strict training regime.

 German Shepherds are very energetic and need a lot of exercise in open space to help them stay fit and, importantly, let off steam.
 These dogs thrive with consistency and having a clear “pack leader” in the family will give them a point of authority.
 They are very agile and strong and, being rather territorial, make excellent guard dogs.
 They have a very good nose and have been used to detect drugs, bombs and even gas leaks.